neumino/thinky/documentation.md

 Order results by `field`.
 `field` can be a single field or an array of fields.
+Fields that start with a `-` will be ordered in a descending way.

 Returns the query.
 The query is not executed if callback is not passed.